Uttkarsh-raj/Vuln_EYE_CLI/README.md

       run: |
         docker run -v ${{ github.workspace }}:/repo -w /repo uttkarshraj/vuln-eye-cli:latest ls -alh /repo

-    # Run CLI tool with `gitup scan` command in the root directory - For Java/Kotlin projects
+    # Run CLI tool with `veye scan` command in the root directory - For Java/Kotlin projects
     - name: Run `veye scan` in the root directory
       run: |
-        docker run -v ${{ github.workspace }}:/repo -w /repo uttkarshraj/vuln-eye-cli:latest gitup scan
+        docker run -v ${{ github.workspace }}:/repo -w /repo uttkarshraj/vuln-eye-cli:latest veye scan

-    # Run CLI tool with flags like `gitup scan --flutter` in the root directory - For Flutter projects
+    # Run CLI tool with flags like `veye scan --flutter` in the root directory - For Flutter projects
     - name: Run `veye scan --flutter` in the root directory
       run: |
-        docker run -v ${{ github.workspace }}:/repo -w /repo uttkarshraj/vuln-eye-cli:latest gitup scan --flutter
+        docker run -v ${{ github.workspace }}:/repo -w /repo uttkarshraj/vuln-eye-cli:latest veye scan --flutter
 ```
-You can customize the workflow by adding any necessary flags to the gitup scan command based on your requirements.<br>
+You can customize the workflow by adding any necessary flags to the veye scan command based on your requirements.<br>
 **Flags:**

    - `--fix`       Provides the fixed version if available.